weecology/data-sharing-paper/data_sharing_ms.md

 [@reichman2011; @whitlock2011; @michener2012].
 These standards are designed to provide consistency in metadata across different datasets and also to allow computers to interpret the metadata automatically.
 This allows broader and more efficient use of shared data because computers can be relied on to identify (and potentially combine) data from many different datasets for synthetic analyses [@brunt2002; @jones2006].
-While following these standards is valuable, the most important thing in regards to metadata, is simply to have it.
+While following these standards is valuable, the most important thing is having metadata regardless of the specific form.

 Writing good metadata does not necessarily require a lot of extra time.
 The easiest way to develop metadata is to start describing your data during the planning and data collection stages.